Advice for businesses and jobseekers

 - SCVO information on third sector funding and resources to support the sector through the coronavirus pandemic

-- Supplier Development Programme has now converted its tender ready workshops into webinars
+- Supplier Development Programme tender ready webinars

 - Just Enterprise support during the Coronavirus pandemic